Françoise Taylor: Life

 Françoise Taylor (née Wauters) was born in Bressoux, Liège, on 1 January 1920.
 Her father, Charles Wauters, was Professor Emeritus at the University of Liège.
 During the 1930s after the Wauters family had moved to Brussels he was appointed Bulgarian Consul (representative) in Belgium.
 In 1937 at the age of seventeen Françoise (then Wauters) began her studies in art at the Académie Royale in Brussels and continued as a postgraduate at the l'École nationale supérieure d'Architecture et des Arts décoratifs de La Cambre. where her tutor was the Belgian engraver Joris Minne.

-She moved to England in 1946 having married an Englishman in Brussels that year, first to Oxford where she studied Lithography at the Ruskin School of Art then Bolton where she spent the rest of her life.
+She moved to England in 1946 having married an Englishman, Kenneth Taylor, in Brussels that year, first to Oxford where she studied Lithography at the Ruskin School of Art then Bolton where she spent the rest of her life.
 From 1969 to 1982 she was Head of Art at Mount St Joseph girls' school in Bolton.
-She died in Bolton on January 24, 2007 aged 87.
+She had five children.
+She died from pneumonia at her home in Bolton on January 24, 2007 aged 87.